Cybers-paradise/starter_sdl_documentfiles_and_code/README.md

 # SDL First Project

-This project demonstrates the basic usage of SDL and SDL_image libraries to create a resizable window and render an image that scales with the window size, It also provided with the necesary file you need to work and add to the project ,
+This project is made in C language and demonstrates the basic usage of SDL and SDL_image libraries to create a resizable window and render an image that scales with the window size, It also provided with the necesary file you need to work and add to the project .

 ## Features